mhtess/bdappl2018/chapters/3-simpleModels.md

 Determining what the prior distribution should be is one of the intellectual challenges of doing Bayesian data analysis.
 (Indeed, coming to terms with what we truly believe is one of the intellectual challenges of life.)
 Because we do not know what `propensityToHelp` should be, our knowledge must be represented by a probability distribution that assigns (potentially different) probabilities to different possible values of the parameter.
-THe task of articulating a prior distribution then reduces to the task of choosing the appropriate distribution and the parameters of that distribution.
+The task of articulating a prior distribution then reduces to the task of choosing the appropriate distribution and the parameters of that distribution.
 (As you might imagine, there is potentially no end to this process.
 What should the parameters of the prior distribution be?
 Well, if you're not totally sure, you might want to articulate a distribution of possible values for the prior parameters, a so-called *hyperprior* distribution.
 Often, we don't need to be so extreme in our explicit representation of uncertainty, but it is an important tool to remember that you have in your toolkit.)

 Recall that distributions provide both a set of possible values of a variable and their associated probabilities.
 So we can break the problem down into articulating the set of possible values and then the probabilities of each of the values.